Page views: -

 Securing a private loan

-Private lenders will be primarily interested in the prospective creditor’s financial results and its future prospects.
+Private lenders will be primarily interested in the prospective creditor’s financial results and prospects.
 It is entirely up to the borrower to convince the lender of the merits of providing the loan.
 A well-designed business plan will go a long way in helping to achieve this.

 The cost of private debt

-The cost of financing through private debt depends primarily on the degree of risk involved in the particular business plan or project to be funded.
+The cost of financing through private debt depends primarily on the degree of risk involved in the business plan or project to be funded.
 In addition to interest, lenders, such as funds, often also charge a fee to cover their initial costs associated with the transaction, usually in the range of 0.5% to 2.0% (depending on the complexity of the transaction and the amount of the loan).

 * similar to a mezzanine loan, distressed lending can come through as a standalone loan or in combination with the sale of a shareholding in the company (equity).